zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Amin says, “She’ll have separation anxiety.”
 “Separ ation” (separation) comes from the verb “to separate,” which means to take tw o things and pull them apart or put them apart so that they are not next to each  other.
 “Anxiety” is a feeling of sadness or fear or perhaps just worry about somethi ng.
 “Separation anxiety,” then, is the feeling of sadness or fear that you fe el when you are separated from another person.

 In this case, Amin thinks the dog will have separat ion anxiety being away from her owners.
-Eva then asks, “Are you talking about t he dog or about you?” meaning of course that it is Amin who will feel the  separation anxiety because he won’t be near his dog.
+Eva then asks, “Are you talking about the dog or about you?” meaning of course that it is Amin who will feel the  separation anxiety because he won’t be near his dog.

 Now let’s listen to the dialogue, this time at a normal speed.